Creating a WildFly cluster

 [ec2-user@ip-172-30-0-88 bin]$ ./domain.sh --host-config host-slave.xml -bprivate=172.30.0.88 -b=172.30.0.88

 We are not binding to the public IP address of the EC2 instance (if it even has a public IP address).
 A load balancer will take public internet traffic and direct it to the local subnet IP addresses that WildFly has been bound to.

-At this point we now have a domain that configures a cluster.
-The WildFly slave instances will take their configuration from the domain controller (discovered via a shared S3 bucket), and that configuration includes a JGroups stack that will allow a cluster to be formed (by querying a shared database).
+At this point, we now have a domain that configures a cluster.
+The WildFly slave instances will take their configuration from the domain controller (discovered via a shared S3 bucket), and that configuration includes a JGroups stack that allows a cluster to be formed (by querying a shared database).